open-formulieren/design-tokens/README.md

 include various build targets, such as ES6 modules, CSS variables files, SASS vars... to be consumed in downstream projects.

+The draft [Design Token Format](https://design-tokens.github.io/community-group/format/) drives the structure of these design tokens.

 ## Usage

 **Using tokens**